The Do's and Don'ts of engagement ring shopping

 When you first go into a store to start engagement ring shopping, go in with the knowledge that you will probably not make a purchase that day.
-The initial trip to a jeweler should be dedicated to research.
+The initial trip to a jeweller should be dedicated to research.
 Browse as many styles as possible.
-Take a notebook or use your smartphone to make notes on styles you like.
+Take a notebook or use your phone to take pics and make notes on styles you like.
 If you don’t see something you like at a particular retailer, just leave — the last thing you want is to be pressured into buying something that doesn’t suit you and your partner.

 DON’T: Stress out

 While it’s important to educate yourself about your options, above all don’t stress out!
 The proposal is the hard part.
-As long as your partner says yes, you can always go back and adjust the ring to make it exactly what he or she wants.
+As long as your partner says yes, you can always go back and adjust the ring to make it exactly what they want.